Protected content is only visible to a certain set of viewers.

 Media files are not eligible for NetID Access protection and can be accessed by all public users, even if you don't link to them.
 To protect a File, we recommend storing it in Duke Box (or another Duke-approved collaborative work tool) and linking to it.

-Protected content still appears in site search results, linked to its corresponding page.
-When users click on protected content in site search results, designated by the padlock icon, they will be required to log in with their Duke NetID and password in order to view the restricted content.
+Protected items still appears in site search results, linked to their corresponding pages.
+When users click on protected content in site search results, designated by the padlock icon, they will be required to log in with their Duke NetID and password in order to view details of the restricted content.

 Restrict content to specific groups

 Restricting content access to certain subgroups of Duke users – e.g., Grouper or Group Manager integration – is not yet available in Sites@Duke Pro, though it is on our Roadmap.

 Enabling NetID Access will allow anyone with a NetID to access your content – i.e., all Duke users, not just specific subgroups.